Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Introduction

+A natural question to ask in this context is whether instead of color dipoles one might also consider probability distributions related to the number of partons to determine hadronic entropy, which are naturally provided by the initial state parton shower of Monte Carlo event generators (MC).
+This possibility has been first explored in Ref. \cite{Tu:2019ouv} before the experimental determination of hadronic entropy by the H1 collaboration~\cite{H1:2020zpd}.
+The authors found that entanglement entropy (which they determined approximately through $S = \ln xg$, with $g(x)$ the gluon distribution function) and the entropy determined from the {\sc Pythia6}~\cite{Sjostrand:2006za}, \pythia \cite{Sjostrand:2014zea,Bierlich:2022pfr} and DJANGO~\cite{Schuler:1991yg} MC event generators show very different behavior.
+In particular, these MC event generators (studied in Ref. \cite{Tu:2019ouv}) could not reproduce the rise of entropy with decreasing $x$, found in the relation $S = \ln xG$.
+However, such a rise of entropy was later on also observed in H1 measurements~\cite{H1:2020zpd}, and these data themselves are very well described by the MC generator \rapgap~\cite{RAPGAP33,Jung:1993gf}.

-In the following, we perform a detailed study of parton and particle production in DIS using Monte Carlo (MC) event generators.
-We find that correlations and as such entropy is first of all due to soft gluons, which are in most Monte Carlo event generators neglected, since they do not play an important role in the observed hadron spectra.
-However, soft gluons are important for inclusive parton densities~\cite{Mendizabal:2023mel} and also for the small transverse momentum region of Drell-Yan lepton pairs in \Pp\Pp\ collisions at high energies~\cite{Bubanja:2024puv,Bubanja:2024crf,Bubanja:2023nrd}.
-We claim that the correlation at parton level obtained from standard MC event generators is absent due to the use of an artificial cutoff to remove soft gluon contributions, while those soft gluons are effectively handled by the hadronization models; for example in the Lund string model, gluons act as a kink in the color string.
-The Parton Branching approach (\PB ) offers the possibility to study soft gluon effects in detail.
+The current situation is therefore somewhat confusing.
+To clarify the issue of Monte Carlo event generators, we perform a detailed study of parton and particle production in DIS using MC event generators.
+We find that correlations, and as such entropy, are first of all due to soft gluons, which are in most Monte Carlo event generators neglected, since they do not play a significant role in the observed hadron spectra.
+Soft gluons are however important to obtain inclusive parton densities~\cite{Mendizabal:2023mel} and also for describing the small transverse momentum region of Drell-Yan lepton pairs in \Pp\Pp\ collisions at high energies~\cite{Bubanja:2024puv,Bubanja:2024crf,Bubanja:2023nrd}.
+We claim that the correlation at parton level obtained from standard MC event generators is absent, because soft gluons are neglected during the initial state parton shower evolution, while those soft gluons are effectively handled by the hadronization models; for example, in the Lund string model, gluons act as a kink in the color string.
+The Parton Branching approach (\PB )~\cite{Hautmann:2017fcj,Hautmann:2017xtx} offers the possibility to study soft gluon effects in detail.
 In Ref.~\cite{Mendizabal:2023mel} the effect of removing soft gluons on inclusive parton densities is shown.